-For the 2015-16 legislative session, Rep. Tom Murt has been appointed to the Human Services, Insurance, Urban Affairs and Labor and Industry committees.
+For the 2017-18 legislative session, Rep. Tom Murt has been appointed to the Human Services, Commerce, Children and Youth, and the Labor and Industry committees.
 Murt was also named the Republican chair of the Human Services Subcommittee on Mental Health.

 Learn more on his Facebook page.

-As the people’s representative, Murt has become one of the leading advocates in Pennsylvania for people with disabilities and their caregivers.
-Murt has testified before the powerful Appropriations Committee, every year since he was elected, to seek additional funding for families who care for adult children with special needs.
-Murt has visited numerous group homes and facilities across Pennsylvania where individuals with special needs live and receive care.
+But Murt is most known as a leading advocate for people with special needs and their caregivers.
+Murt has testified before the powerful Appropriations Committee every year since he was elected to seek additional funding for families who care for adult children with special needs.
+Murt visits group homes and facilities throughout the state across Pennsylvania where individuals with special needs live and receive care.

-Murt’s groundbreaking work in defense of the children of Pennsylvania who work in the entertainment industry has won national applause.
-Murt’s child labor legislation, which was incorporated into a larger labor reform package that became law, sought to update existing child labor laws, and protect children who are overlooked in the entertainment industry, specifically those involved in “reality television” programming in Pennsylvania.
+Murt’s groundbreaking work in defense of the children of Pennsylvania who work in the entertainment industry won national applause.
+Murt’s child labor legislation, which was incorporated into a larger labor reform package that became law, sought to update existing child labor laws to protect children in the entertainment industry, specifically those involved in “reality television” programming in Pennsylvania.

 As a veteran, Murt’s role on the Veterans Affairs and Emergency Preparedness Committee is critical.
-He advocates for Pennsylvanians who have served in our armed forces and has supported programs to increase veterans’ benefits in areas such as employment, education, and job training.
+There he advocates for Pennsylvanians who have served in our armed forces and has supported programs to increase veterans’ benefits in areas such as employment, education, and job training.
 Murt has also worked diligently to ensure that veterans who suffer from Post Traumatic Stress Disorder (PTSD) receive the healthcare they deserve.

 Murt served in the U.S. Army Reserve from 1990 to 2008.
 He was called to active duty in 2003 and served in Iraq with the U.S. Army’s elite 4th Infantry Division.
 While in Iraq, Murt was assigned to many Civil Affairs and humanitarian missions in and around Tikrit.
 He assisted in opening schools and health clinics, and also assisted in training the Iraqi security forces.